sibirbil/SMB/README.md

 ### SMB

-Sochastic gradient descent with model building.
+Stochastic gradient descent with model building.
 Train your network with a fast and robust optimizer.
+The details of the algorithm is given in the paper by Birbil et al. (2021).